bcelii/syllabus/README.md

 ###Assignment 1

 * create your repo in our class github org
-* clone the repo to your lyle user
+* clone the repo to your lyle user's public_html folder
 * add an index.html file to the repo
 * add some text to the html file introducing the project you will be working on throughout the semester
+* commit your changes and push the repo back up to github

 Assignement Graded on: